mskf1383/pashmak/README.md

 eval $code;
 ```

-output:
+Output:

 ```
 enter some code: <input>mem 'hi\n'; out ^;
 hi
 ```

-the above code gets a string from user and runs that as pashmak code.
+The above code gets a string from user and runs that as pashmak code.

-also you can use `std.eval` function to have easier syntax:
+Also you can use `std.eval` function to have easier syntax:

 ```bash
 # you can pass value directly
 std.eval '<some-code>';
 ```

-## run python code
+## Run python code
-you can run python code like `eval` with `python` command:
+You can run python code like `eval` with `python` command:

 ```bash
 $code = 'print("hello world from python")';
 python $code;
 ```

-output:
+Output:

 ```
 hello world from python
 ```

-also you can use `py` function to pass value directly:
+Also you can use `py` function to pass value directly:

 ```bash
 py 'print("hello world")';
 ```

-output:
+Output:

 ```
 hello world